 Explore Police Officer Education Options

-As a police officer, you'll maintain law and order, collect evidence and conduct criminal investigations.
+You'll maintain law and order, collect evidence and conduct criminal investigations.
 You might be patrolling a neighborhood to keep residents safe, responding to a call for help, or participating in a SWAT team raid.

 If you've ever thought of becoming a police officer, you'll want to know what your police education will prepare you for: